chrisaguiar/Blant-Oss-LarkGroup54/README.txt

 Running Scripts

-If a file ends with .sh, you can run it, it's a script!
-Type ./(filename).sh to run it.
-This will allow you to learn things, pick up items, steal items, etc.
+If a file has a different color, you can run it, it's a script!
+Type ./(filename) to run it.
+This will allow you to learn things, pick up items, steal items, investigate things further, etc.

 Good luck and have fun.